GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

                       return currentState.futureIncrementImmutable();
                     },
                   ),
-                  ////This is equivalent to this : (uncomment to try)
+                  ////This is NOT equivalent to this :
                   //// observe: () => RM.future(
                   ////   IN.get<Model>().futureIncrementImmutable(),
                   //// ),